 You could be entitled to compensation for medical bills, lost wages, rehabilitation costs, psychological trauma, pain and suffering and more if it is shown that the hotel or motel operator was negligent in failing to provide adequate security.

-The attorneys of Wolf & Pravato are exceptionally knowledgeable about the legal responsibilities and liabilities of hotels and motels that provide inadequate security for their customers, resulting in criminal violence.
+The attorneys of Law Offices of Wolf & Pravato are exceptionally knowledgeable about the legal responsibilities and liabilities of hotels and motels that provide inadequate security for their customers, resulting in criminal violence.

 Call 1-954-633-8270 to schedule a consultation in South Florida, including Fort Lauderdale, Miami, Fort Myers, West Palm Beach, Boynton Beach and Tampa.
 For internet based inquiries, please fill out our online consultation form to schedule a private consultation with one of our attorneys.